-Guidehouse will enhance the analysis in the 2023 study relative to the 2021 study by does not plan to independently assessing economic potential for the Low Income sector.
-Because ESA programs are not required to pass the same TRC test that non-low income programs do, it is possible that historic program savings would be higher than the calculated Economic potential for Low Income Programs.
-While Low Income Programs may also deliver non-energy benefits (NEBs) that historically have not been easily quantified by typical cost effectiveness tests...
-Rather there is a NEBs model that IOUs have layered onto the Cost Effectiveness tool output that has been used to derive an ESA Cost-Effectiveness Test (ESACET) result. #-Guidehouse will request CPUC or the IOUs (via a data request) are able to provide to Guidehouse a list of all ESA measures with an and their ESACET results.
-The study will operate with an ESACET threshold of with 0.3 (a threshold for consideration set by the recent decision) with appropriate exceptions for health, comfort, and safety measures. , this The ESACET will be used this as a pre-processing screen so only measures that pass this filter will be included for further modeling beyond technical potential. .
-This approach will be discussed further with CPUC staff and relevant stakeholders as necessary during the workplan development.
+Guidehouse will enhance the analysis in the 2023 study relative to the 2021 study by assessing economic potential for the Low Income sector.
+ESA programs are not required to pass the same TRC test that non-low income programs do.
+Rather there is a NEBs model that IOUs have layered onto the Cost Effectiveness tool output that has been used to derive an ESA Cost-Effectiveness Test (ESACET) result.
+Guidehouse will request CPUC or the IOUs (via a data request) to provide a list of all ESA measures and their ESACET results.
+The study will operate with an ESACET threshold of 0.3 (a threshold for consideration set by the recent decision) with appropriate exceptions for health, comfort, and safety measures.
+The ESACET will be used a screen so only measures that pass this filter will be included for further modeling beyond technical potential.
 It is important to note the Guidehouse team will not be operating the ESACET tool itself or attempting to replicate its calculations/results.